britram/rains-prototype/draft-trammell-rains-protocol.md

 [5, 2, Q]; and for ECDSA-384 public keys as [5, 3, Q].

 ECDSA signatures are a combination of two non-negative integers, called "r" and "s" in {{FIPS-186-3}}.
-A Signature using ECDSA is represented using a five element CBOR array, with the fifth element being "r | s" such that r is represented as a byte array as described in Section C.2 of {{FIPS-186-3}}, and s represented as a byte array as described in Section C.2 of {{FIPS-186-3}}.
+A Signature using ECDSA is represented using a four-element CBOR array, with the fourth element being "r | s" such that r is represented as a byte array as described in Section C.2 of {{FIPS-186-3}}, and s represented as a byte array as described in Section C.2 of {{FIPS-186-3}}.
 For ECDSA-256 signatures, each integer MUST be represented as a 32-byte array.
 For ECDSA-384 signatures, each integer MUST be represented as a 48-byte array.
-RAINS signatures using ECDSA-256 are therefore the array [0, 2, valid-from, valid-until, token, r|s]; and for ECDSA-384 the array [0, 3, valid-from,
+RAINS signatures using ECDSA-256 are therefore the array [2, valid-from, valid-until, r|s]; and for ECDSA-384 the array [3, valid-from, valid-until, r|s].
-valid-until, token, r|s].

 ECDSA-256 signatures and public keys use the P-256 curve as defined in {{FIPS-186-3}}.
 ECDSA-384 signatures and public keys use the P-384 curve as defined in {{FIPS-186-3}}.